(Photo courtesy of NetPS Plant Finder)

 This symmetrical variety makes a tremendous garden accent with its dramatic silvery gray-green foliage and dark red spines; may take many years to bloom, then plant dies; it is very spiny so handle with great care

 Parry's Agave features bold spikes of yellow pincushion flowers rising above the foliage in late summer.
-It has grayish green foliage.
+It has grayish green evergreen foliage.
 The succulent oval leaves remain grayish green throughout the winter.
-The fruit is not ornamentally significant.

 Parry's Agave is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.